 JCMS Access is designed for medium size (1 to 30 people) work groups.
 More information on JCMS Access can be found in the comprehensive user guide.

-JCMS Access 3.4 User Guide and Release Notes can be downloaded
+JCMS Access 3.4 User Guide and Release Notes can be downloaded.
+NOTE: version 3.4.3 runs only on versions of MS Access prior to 2007.

 The JCMS Access application interface is a native Windows/PC application; however, it can be run on Macintosh computers (many of our users have Macintosh computers).
 There are three recommended ways to run JCMS Access on a Macintosh, as discussed below: